 - Awards for All – Big Lottery Wales – for outdoor furniture, plants, rainwater collection containers, CCTV

-Once fully open the area will be an educational resource open to the general public and schools alike accessible without charge at all times that the main centre is open.
-However it will be secured at such times as the science discovery centre is closed.
+The area is an educational resource open to the general public and schools alike and accessible without charge at all times that the main centre is open.
+However it is secured at such times as the science discovery centre is closed.

 The science garden provides visitors to Techniquest Glyndŵr with an additional outdoor feature to complement the current exclusively indoor “offer” of Techniquest Glyndŵr and provides an opportunity to present exhibits related to the life sciences and the living world.